seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   archive backtest, and this file does not act on it — a continuation target with no backtest behind it is precisely what map inv.
 32 forbids.
 What a run owes here is the computation and the named refusal, never a more convenient number.
+- **A published trade carries TWO levels ahead of it, and they are not the same object.**
+  `Цель` is the structural target `tradeGeometry` reads from `cd`; it is what `RR_MIN` and publication are computed against and none of that moves, because the archive has already measured every alternative to it and refused them all (map §3.10a).
+What the answer has never carried is the level the holding window can reach, and the Boss exits somewhere whether or not this file names it: given only a 90-day extremum he either holds a seven-day trade for a quarter or closes at a price the engine never mentioned, which is what happened on 06.09.
+  **`Первая цель` is the nearer structural extreme the same `cd` row already carries, taken in the trade's own direction** — the same row, the same read, and the field name taken at run time like every other (§3).
+Where that extreme already sits behind price the row prints `Цель` alone, which is production's own fallback and not a new rule.
+  **No claim about expectancy is made here and none may be made from it:** the `--target` run measured `Ω` on every reachable rung and every CI95 sits below the bar its own R:R promises, so a nearer level buys first-touch odds and sells reward at the same rate (map inv.
+32).
+It is published because it describes the trade honestly and for no other reason. **It gates nothing, ranks nothing and enters no ratio** — the standing production gives every printed measure (map inv.
+27).
 - **Every published setup carries two touch probabilities — the target's and the stop's, over the holding horizon — and they are printed wherever it is printed** (§2).
   `touchProb` is cut from `index.html` and executed, exactly as `invalidationInfo` and